 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.

 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

-There were magazines and television in the waiting room.
-Information folders were available for patients to read.
+There were magazines in the waiting room for patients.

 Involvement in decisions about care and treatment